sulcgroup/oxdna_analysis_tools/README.md

 [Scikit-Learn](https://scikit-learn.org/stable/): 0.21.2,<br/>
 [Pathos](https://github.com/uqfoundation/pathos): 0.2.3</br>

 To check if dependencies are correcly installed, run `config.py` with no arguments, this will check your environment and inform you which packages are incorrect.
+There is not currently a good way to check oxDNA version.
+If `bond_analysis.py` or `duplex_angle_finder.py` throw an error from oxDNA, then your version is probably out of date.

 ## Brief script descriptions